evan-buss/openbooks/README.md

 - Config to perist all eBook files to disk
   - `docker run -p 8080:80 -v /home/evan/Downloads/books:/books evanbuss/openbooks --persist`

+### Setting the Base Path

+OpenBooks server doesn't have to be hosted at the root of your webserver.
+The basepath value allows you to host it behind a reverse proxy.
+The base path value must have opening and closing forward slashes (default "/").

+- Docker
+  - `docker run -p 8080:80 -e BASE_PATH=/openbooks/ evanbuss/openbooks`
+- Binary
+  - `./openbooks server --basepath /openbooks/`

 ## Development

 ### Install the dependencies